toralf/torutils/README.md

 sudo /usr/sbin/ip6tables-restore < ./rules.v6
 ```

-You might try out the [Installation](#installation) section to adapt the scripts for your system.
+You find hints in the [Installation](#installation) section to adapt the scripts for your system.

 I do appreciate [issue](https://github.com/toralf/torutils/issues) reports
 and GitHub [PR](https://github.com/toralf/torutils/pulls) to improve the current state.